 If you’re usually healthy but notice yourself getting sick or feverish more frequently, it could be an early sign of leukemia.
 Leukemia is cancer of the blood and triggers the body to produce abnormal white blood cells, sapping the body’s infection-fighting abilities by weakening the immune system.
 Pay attention to flu-like symptoms, like achiness or fever, which don’t go away.

 A sore throat can make swallowing hard or painful, but if you notice it persists for a few weeks and gets worse, see your doctor.
 This is a common sign of throat or stomach cancer and could also be an early sign of lung cancer.
-These are 15 things cancer doctors do to prevent cancer themselves.
+Find out how to tell if difficulty swallowing is related to thyroid cancer symptoms.

 Content continues below ad